Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 There's a very high chance we are already aware of this and tracking it for future implementation!

 Telusuri apakah hal yang ingin kamu sampaikan telah dilaporkan sebelumnya melalui fitur [pelacak masalah](https://github.com/ppy/osu/issues) dan [laman diskusi](https://github.com/ppy/osu/discussions) yang terdapat pada repositori GitHub osu!.
-Apabila kamu tidak menemukan kecocokan apapun, silakan [buat topik diskusi baru](https://github.com/ppy/osu/discussions/new).
+Apabila tidak terdapat laporan yang sesuai, silakan [buat topik diskusi baru](https://github.com/ppy/osu/discussions/new).

 Do note that we are already tracking over 1,000 issues of varying priorities, and it may take us some time to fix issues that only affect a small number of users.